akritiko/covid19gr/README_en.md

 - [29 in .CSV format](https://github.com/akritiko/covid19gr/tree/master/data/csv)
 - [29 in .JSON format](https://github.com/akritiko/covid19gr/tree/master/data/json)

-**NOTE:** The aforementioned datasets were created and are being maintained mainly by wither *** fellow citizens' initiatives *** who publish them under open data licenses and, of course, gratis free, or by organizations (research centres, private companies, etc.).
-Following you will find a detailed analysis of the data sources.
+_**NOTE:** The aforementioned datasets were created and are being maintained mainly by wither *** fellow citizens' initiatives *** who publish them under open data licenses and, of course, gratis free, or by organizations (research centres, private companies, etc.).
+Following you will find a detailed analysis of the data sources._

 ### 1.2.
 Reports (archived)

 _(reports in .pdf format are not available since 12/17/2020 due to size brevity reasons for this repository.
-Instead you can find them as datasets here: [1](https://github.com/akritiko/covid19gr/blob/master/data/csv/eody_daily.csv), [2](https://github.com/akritiko/covid19gr/blob/master/data/csv/govgr_paratiritirio.csv), [3](https://github.com/akritiko/covid19gr/blob/master/data/csv/nta_covid19.csv).)_
+Instead you [can find them as datasets here](https://github.com/akritiko/covid19gr/blob/master/README_en.md#25-official-reports-archive-urls))_

 Greek Government's reports as they are published through the official websites of COVID19.gov.gr, the National Organization of Public Health (EODY), the National Transparency Agency, etc. The reason behind recording those reports is for the intended audience to be able to cross check the extracted data for validity reasons.

-**NOTE:** Many of the available datasets are product of the combination of various sources of raw data.
-For the best possible validation please refer to the data sources catalogue that will follow, to get informed on how each dataset was created.
+_**NOTE:** Many of the available datasets are product of the combination of various sources of raw data.
+For the best possible validation please refer to the data sources catalogue that will follow, to get informed on how each dataset was created._

 ### 1.3.
 Analysis